 It sure makes a difference if the beam is dark colored versus light colored, as well as how wide or long it is.
 The position of the beam also matters.
 It is worse if the beam is above the head of the sleeping person, as well as if it is positioned horizontally versus vertically above the bed.

 The beams above the bed are always considered bad feng shui and are best avoided.

 Another undesirable location of beams is above the family sofa or armchairs where the family spends a lot of time.
 Having a beam above your office chair is also considered challenging feng shui.

 A beam inside your front door might restrict or visually limit the incoming flow of Chi, thus will be considered bad feng shui, too, but this is a general statement as it all depends on the height of your ceilings, the amount of light and openness in your main entry, as well as several other factors.

-If a house has high celings, plenty of natural light, and a well designed and welcoming flow of Chi, a beautifully made beam in the main entry can add character and strengthen the energy.
+If a house has high ceilings, plenty of natural light and a well designed and welcoming flow of Chi, a beautifully made beam in the main entry can add character and strengthen the energy.

-By comparison, the same beam can be bad feng shui if the house has low ceilings, there is little or no natural light in the main entry and there are many blocking walls in the same area.
+By comparison, the same beam can be bad feng shui if the house has low ceilings, there is little or no natural light in the main entrance and there are many blocking walls in the same area.

 As you can see, the statement of whether beams are good or bad feng shui greatly depends on the surrounding design elements in the specific location of their placement.